MrFriendCS/H-CS/docs/H-CS-SDD.md

     return value
 ```

 A function can be called from the main program, or from another sub-routine.
-To use the value returned by the function it can be assigned to a variable, or used as the a value in another function.
+To use the value returned by the function it can be assigned to a variable or used as the a value in another function.

 #### Returned value assigned